 It seems you’re using a browser that is a little past its time and our website might not be able to perform as it should.

 As a city nestled between harbour and hills, you’re never far from a stunning vista in Wellington.
-To help you pick, we’ve rounded up this ultimate list of Wellington’s scenic splendour:
+To help you pick, we’ve rounded up some of the locals favourite spots of Wellington’s scenic splendour.

 Set around a picturesque reservoir, Zealandia is home to some of New Zealand’s most rare and extraordinary wildlife.
 Take a boat trip across the historic dam or get your gradient up and head to the fenceline of Zealandia at the top of the Fuchsia Track for stunning views of the sanctuary and city below.

 Matiu/Somes Island is a predator-free reserve steeped in a rich multicultural history.
 Its position in the centre of the harbour makes it the perfect spot for a bit of boat watching as well as views around the entire harbour and nearby Hutt Valley.
 Take the East by West Ferry to the island and check out the view from the southern lookout in particular, near the island’s lighthouse.